Vizrt Updates its Render Engine and MAM System for New Media Workflows

 Viz One MAM Cloud Infrastructure Zones

-The new version 6.1of Viz One MAM extends across multiple cloud infrastructure zones and increases automation, while using the cloud to improve video production workflows and IT return on investment.It has a new smart transfer system, optimised search for millions of assets and extended media support.
+The new version 6.1 of the Viz One media asset management system extends across multiple cloud infrastructure zones and increases automation, while using the cloud to improve video production workflows and IT return on investment.It has a new smart transfer system, optimised search for millions of assets and extended media support.

 Media companies can use Viz One to access their content from any location, using two-factor authentication, on Amazon Web Service.
 Using the system's new cloud infrastructure zones, the staff can manage compute, storage and transcode resources across multiple cloud and on-premise zones coherently and with more flexibility.
 For example, pre-existing infrastructures may be connected and augmented with cloud services.